Arif-PhyChem/MLQD/README.md

         'QDmodel': 'useQDmodel',        # st: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
         'QDmodelType': 'OSTL',          # st: The type of model we wanna use, here AIQD.
-The default option is OSTL 'systemType': 'FMO',            # str: (Not optional)  Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
+The default option is OSTL 'systemType': 'SB',            # str: (Not optional)  Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'QDmodelIn': 'OSTL_FMO_model',  # str: (Not Optional for useQDmodel), provide the name of the trained ML model 'QDtrajOut': 'Qd_trajectory'    # str: (Optional), File name where the trajectory should be saved }
+        'QDmodelIn': 'OSTL_SB_model',  # str: (Not Optional for useQDmodel), provide the name of the trained ML model 'QDtrajOut': 'Qd_trajectory'    # str: (Optional), File name where the trajectory should be saved }
 ```